carloodq/remove_hs_from_dimer/readme.md

 ```

 ## Part 2.a
-You can run `generate_csv.py` to create the new xyzs, which correspond to the original xyz for each dimer, minus one hydrogen.
+You can run `generate_csv_des15k.py` to create the new xyzs, which correspond to the original xyz for each dimer, minus one hydrogen.

 For the hydrogen to be removed it must be connected to one of C,N,O,P or S.

-The resulting file, `all_xyz.csv`, contains all new generated xyzs.
+The resulting file, `all_xyz_des15k.csv`, contains all new generated xyzs.
 Each row includes:
 - **molecule_name**: smiles of the dimer
 - **xyz**: xyz of the original dimer